 You must complete a CICS User ID Name Request form and a Request for Student Database (DB2) Access form.
 You can download these forms below; be sure to download the appropriate DB2 Access form for your department.
-When completed, the forms can be sent or faxed to Doug Au, Office of the Registrar, 119 Sproul Hall, MC 5404, fax #510.643.9201.
+When completed, the forms can be sent or emailed to Doug Au, Office of the Registrar, 119 Sproul Hall, MC 5404.

 CICS User ID Name Request form (MS Word)

 Request for DB2 Access—Administrative Offices

 You are required to have completed FERPA training before you are granted access to the DB2 Student Database.
 The FERPA course is online, and can be accessed via the UC Learning Center.
 Log in with your CalNet ID and passphrase, and look for the course entitled Privacy of Student Records: Are you Revealing Too Much?, the mandatory training to learn about compliance with Family Educational Rights and Privacy Act (FERPA).